-- 2.12 A periodic re-evaluation of the Treatment Plan shall be completed at least monthly and is amended based on life changes or client's circumstances. - 2.12 Documentation in client's clinical record reflects reevaluation in a monthly basis. - All client must have had a physical exam within 213 the past 6 months.
-If they have not, one must be provided or coordinated for them. - 2.13 Documentation in client clinical record of a physical exam - 2.14 Each provider shall arrange for or provide transportation services to client who are involved in activities or in need of services that are provided at other facilities. - 2.14 Documentation of transportation in client clinical record. - Detoxification Detoxification is a process involving acute or subacute care that is 2.15 provided on a non-hospital inpatient to assist individuals who meet the placement criteria for this component to withdraw from the physiological and psychological effects of substance use.
-The following standards apply for inpatient detoxification. - Documentation in client's clinical record of the need for detoxification.
+- 2.12 A periodic re-evaluation of the Treatment Plan shall be completed at least monthly and is amended based on life changes or client's circumstances. - All client must have had a physical exam within the past 6 months.
+If they have not, one must be provided or coordinated for them. - 2.14 Each provider shall arrange for or provide transportation services to client who are involved in activities or in need of services that are provided at other facilities. - Detoxification Detoxification is a process

+2.15 involving acute or subacute care that is provided on a non-hospital inpatient to assist individuals who meet the placement criteria for this component to withdraw from the physiological and psychological effects of substance use.
+The following standards apply for inpatient detoxification.